n., singular: living thing

 Domain Eukarya includes all living things that are eukaryotic.
 These include animals, plants, fungi, algae, and protists.
 They possess membrane-bound organelles within their cells.

 Living things are organisms that show the characteristics of being alive.
-What separates a living thing from a nonliving thing are the following characteristics:
+What separates living things from non-living things is the following characteristics:

 An organized structure

-A living thing requires energy for survival.
+Living things require energy for survival.
 Energy is essential as it fuels numerous metabolic activities of a cell.
 One way that organisms synthesize energy is by photosynthesis where light energy is converted into chemical energy.
-Another is by cellular respiration wherein biochemical energy is harvested from an organic substance (e.g. glucose) and, then, stored in energy-carrying biomolecule such as ATP for later use.
+Another is by cellular respiration wherein biochemical energy is harvested from an organic substance (e.g. glucose) and, then, stored in an energy-carrying biomolecule such as ATP for later use.

 Responsive to stimuli

-A living thing responds to stimuli and adapt to environmental changes.
+Living things respond to stimuli and adapts to environmental changes.
 It can detect changes in the environment, especially by cells that function as receptors.
 For instance, humans have five fundamental senses: sight, hearing, smell, touch, and taste.
 Other senses are the vestibular sense (detects body movement, direction, and acceleration), sense for thermoception, kinesthetic sense (detects body part positions), internal sense (interoception), and so on.
 Apart from detecting changes in its surroundings, it can also adapt to these changes.

 A living thing moves.
 Since a living thing can detect stimuli from its surroundings, it can respond accordingly.
 For example, animals move to forage, escape predators, and seek a potential mate.
 While animals can move at will, plants have a rather limited form of movement, referred to as nastic movement (e.g. thigmonasty, nyctinasty).

-A living thing dies.
+Living things die.
 A living thing has life and this life ends eventually.
 Senescence refers to biological aging.
-It is when a living thing gradually deteriorates over the course of its life.
+It is when living things gradually deteriorate over the course of their life.
 The organism gradually loses its ability to function and deal with stressors.
 As such, it becomes more vulnerable to diseases and dysfunction.
 At the cellular level, the cell no longer divides although it may still be metabolically active.
 One of the natural causes of cellular senescence is the shortening of telomeres leading to DNA damage.
 Conversely, some living things are regarded as immortal because they seem to circumvent death.
 Examples include the age-reversing jellyfish Turritopsis doohmii, the regenerating flatworms, and the seemingly indestructible tardigrades.